Visyond/website-hugo/site/content/pricings/new-pricing-page.md

             spreadsheet.
         - title: Unlimited collaborators per project
           tooltip: "A collaborator is a stakeholder that, depending on the permissions you set and their subscription, can view or edit all or some worksheets and dashboard/slides.\r\n"
-        - title: 'Cell attachments: 1000MB'
+        - title: '1000MB cell attachments'
           tooltip: "You can attach your files directly to relevant cells.\r"
         - title: Unlimited external sources
           tooltip: >-